 Why is this review important?

 Different prescribers may write prescriptions for members without knowing all the medications they take.
-For that reason, the MTM program health care provider will:
+For that reason, the MTM Program health care provider will:

-- Review all the member’s medications
+- Review all medications

-- Identify any side effects from the medications
+- Identify any side effects from medications

 - Help reduce prescription drug costs